There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Estimated Annual Turnover: SG$2 million

-Disclaimer: these are information available online and may be subject to change over time.
-If you are aware of more current information or feel that another web design firm should be incorporated in this list.
-Kindly contact [email protected] today.
+Disclaimer: This information is available online and may change over time.
+If you are aware of more current information or feel that another web design firm should be incorporated into this list.
+Kindly contact contact@mediaone.co today.

-What Are the Costs to Develop a Website in Singapore?
+What Are the Costs of Developing a Website in Singapore?

-It’s true that you can tell the cost of a website through its visual appeal, but the case is not reliable.
-For example, a custom made site may appear less costly to the eyes in comparison to free templates from Wix.com.
-It means that it’s hard to make a sound judgment based on visual appeal.
+You can indeed gauge a website’s cost by its visual appeal, but this is not a reliable indicator.
+For example, a custom-made site may appear less costly to the eye than free templates from Wix.com.
+It means it’s hard to make a sound judgment based on visual appeal alone.

 Why don’t we take the example of the Lamborghini Spyder car?
-The car is among the hottest you can buy in the market.
-It has a lot of fans, not because of its appearance but the sound it produces.
+The car is among the hottest you can buy.
+It has a lot of fans, not because of its appearance but because of the sound it produces.
 The same case applies to websites.
-It’s not how they look on the screen that makes them costly but the qualities they feature.
+It’s not how they look on the screen that makes them costly, but the qualities they feature.
 As a result, we recommend that you don’t judge a website by its cover.

-In this article, we take care of all your worries while purchasing a website.
-We look at three strong points that’ll need you to pay attention to.
+In this article, we address all your concerns when purchasing a website.
+We look at three strong points that you’ll need to pay attention to.
 These include:

-• what type of sites are worth your money and which ones are not,
+• What types of sites are worth your money, and which ones are not?

 • where to place more efforts and where not to, and

-• which factors matters and which ones doesn’t
+• which factors matter and which ones don’t

 When developing a website, you’ll need help from experienced developers and designers.
 They will help you avoid all technical errors and financial shortages that might come your way.
-They will also help you choose the best solution for your budget and the period it will take to complete the project.
+They will also help you choose the best solution for your budget and the time required to complete the project.

-There is a variety of website pricing charts you can use to predict what you’re expected to pay for a website.
-However, to make it easy for you, we prepare a guide on how much you can expect to spend on your site.
+There are a variety of website pricing charts you can use to predict what you’re expected to pay for a website.
+However, to make it easy for you, we have prepared a guide on how much you can expect to spend on your site.

-First, in case you want to hire a designer for your website development, it’ll cost you approximately $6, 750 for a basic website.
-If you do not employ a designer, you can drag or drop a website builder such as Weebly.
+First, if you want to hire a designer for your website’s development, it’ll cost you approximately $6,750 for a basic website.
+If you do not employ a designer, you can use a website builder such as Weebly.
 Such will only cost you a monthly charge of $5 for a basic website.
-Web builders will offer other surfaces such as ecommerce.
+Web builders will offer other surfaces, such as ecommerce.
 In this case, it’ll cost you approximately $17 a month.
-It also requires no trained personnel as it’s a DIY website.
+It also requires no trained personnel, as it’s a DIY website.

 Website builders will help you design your website without digging much into your pocket.
 Also, no skills are necessary in this case.
 Some good examples of such builders include WordPress, Wix, Weebly, and Squarespace.
-For Squarespace, they offer no free plans but have 14 days of free trials to make sure you buy out of the experience.
-The following features are essential in a website builder;
+Squarespace offers no free plans, but it offers 14 days of free trials to make sure you buy into the experience.
+The following features are essential in a website builder:

-• Free Adverts: check whether builder’s ads get to display on your website or not.
+• Free Adverts: check whether the builder’s ads are displayed on your website.

-• Personal Domain: do you get to receive your own site address
+• Personal Domain: Do you get to receive your site address?

-• Unlimited Bandwidth: such refers to the number of visitors your site can comfortably handle.
+• Unlimited bandwidth refers to the number of visitors your site can comfortably handle.

 Factors that Affect the Cost of Website Design in Singapore

-To get a clear view of web design costs, you need to understand the various elements that make a website.
-These are also the factors that when combined, affect the cost of developing a website.
+To get a clear view of web design costs, you need to understand the various elements that make up a website.
+These are also the factors that, when combined, affect the cost of developing a website.
 These include;

 • Domain name